VladTheJunior/ESO-Tracker/README.md

 1. Shows all game TCP packets, formats it and saves to log file.
 2. Text to Speech for important events like players connection, whisper and friends online.
 3. IP Tracker.
-4. You can see and hear who and what whisper while you are ingame (use **/w name message** to answer in game chat).
+4. You can see and hear who whisper while you are ingame (use **/w name message** to answer in game chat).
 5. You can see and hear friends online while you ingame.
 6. Finally you can copy text from chats.